Skip to Main Content

 The University of Oxford's dedicated centre for research into the history, languages and cultures of Azerbaijan, the Caucasus and Central Asia from antiquity to modern times.

-Founded in 1884 the Pitt Rivers Museum houses the archaeological and anthropological collections of the University of Oxford.
+Houses the archaeological and anthropological collections of the University of Oxford.
 The Photographs of Arabia by Wilfred Thesiger are preserved in the Pitt Rivers Museum.